 Other areas of counselling I deal with

-I offer supervision to therapists and students (1:1 either face to face or via Skype.) and in small groups.
+I offer supervision to therapists and student therapists (1:1 currently via Zoom/Skype.)

 Please read my supervisors profile for more information.